Contact Us

 Introduction to Potentiometer Wiring

 Potentiometers (often called "pots") are indispensable variable resistors in electronics, enabling precise control over electrical current or voltage within a circuit.
+Even as digital interfaces dominate new product development in 2026, mechanical potentiometers remain critical for tactile user interfaces, real-time analog calibration, and robust industrial controls.

 Constructed from resistive materials like carbon, conductive plastic, or wire-wound elements, they feature a stationary resistive track and a movable wiper contact.
 By adjusting the wiper's position via a knob or slider, the resistance between the wiper and the end terminals changes, providing a tunable output.

 For reliable performance in your designs, high-quality PCB manufacturing forms the foundation for precise potentiometer integration.
+A poorly routed board can introduce parasitic capacitance or ground loops that completely negate the precision of a high-quality potentiometer.

 Potentiometer wiring